-12.14 Observation: If α^ is a Nash equilibrium of the stage game, then the strategy profile "each player i plays α_i^ from now on" is a subgame perfect equilibrium.
+13.17 Observation: If α^ is a Nash equilibrium of the stage game, then the strategy profile "each player i plays α_i^ from now on" is a subgame perfect equilibrium.

-Moreover, if the game has m Nash equilibria $\{\alpha^j\}{j=1}^m$ of the stage game, then for any map $j \colon \mathbb{N} \to \{1, 2, \dots, m\}$, the strategy profile "play $\alpha^{j(t)}$ in period t" is a subgame perfect equilibrium as well.
+Moreover, if the game has m Nash equilibria $\{\alpha^j\}{j=1}^m$ of the stage game, then for any map $j: \{0, 1, 2, \ldots\} \rightarrow \{1, 2, \ldots, m\}$, the strategy profile "play $\alpha^{j(t)}$ in period t" is a subgame perfect equilibrium as well.

-12.15 Infinitely repeated prisoners' dilemma.
+13.18 Infinitely repeated prisoners' dilemma.
 The stage game is as follows:

-$$\begin{array}{c|cccc} H & C \\ H & 1,1 & -1,2 \\ C & 2,-1 & 0,0 \end{array}$$
+H C

+H 1, 1 -1, 2

+C 2, -1 0, 0

-H is the cooperative action, and C is the in-cooperative action.
+H is the cooperative action, and C is the uncooperative action.
+When a game is repeated many times, it seems that some sort of "cooperative" behavior might be induced.
+We will consider two types of strategies:

-- 12.16 When a game is repeated many times, it seems that some sort of "cooperative" behavior might be induced.
-We will consider two types of strategies: - Player i's trigger strategy: - player i's plays the cooperative action in period 1; - in any period t, player i plays the cooperative action if no one has played the incooperative action in the past; otherwise, plays the in-cooperative action. - Player i's tit-for-tat strategy: - player i plays the cooperative action in period 1; - in any period t, player i plays the action his opponent chooses in the previous period.
+- Player i's trigger strategy: - in period 1, player i plays the cooperative action; - in any period t, player i plays the cooperative action if no one has played the uncooperative action in the past; otherwise, plays the uncooperative action. - Player i's tit-for-tat strategy: - in period 1, player i plays the cooperative action; - in any period t, player i plays the action her opponent chooses in the previous period.

-12.2 Trigger strategy equilibrium
+13.2 Trigger strategy equilibrium

-- 12.17 In the infinitely repeated prisoners' dilemma, player i's trigger strategy is as follows: - player i chooses H in period 1; - in any period t, player i chooses H if no one has chosen C in the past; otherwise, chooses C. - 12.18 To check whether the trigger strategy profile is a subgame perfect equilibrium, we need to make sure that no player can deviate once profitably in any subgame.
-Although there are infinite many of them, subgames all belong to one of two types: - no player has deviated before and the continuation strategy is the same as the initial strategy; - some player has deviated before and the continuation strategy for each player to play C in all future periods. - 12.19 Consider the subgames of the first type. - If a player follows the equilibrium strategy, then he will obtain 1 in each period, and his equilibrium payoff is therefore equal to 1. - If he deviates and play C, he receives 2 in the current period and 0 in all subsequent periods (since according to the equilibrium strategy, they will play C after someone has deviated).
+13.19 In the infinitely repeated prisoners' dilemma, player i's trigger strategy is as follows:

+- in period 1, player i chooses H; - in any period t, player i chooses H if no one has chosen C in the past; otherwise, chooses C.

+- 13.20 To check whether the trigger strategy profile is a subgame perfect equilibrium, we need to make sure that no player can deviate once profitably in any subgame.
+Although there are infinite many of them, subgames all belong to one of two types: - no player has deviated before and the continuation strategy is the same as the initial strategy; - some player has deviated before and the continuation strategy for each player to play C in all future periods. - 13.21 Consider the subgames of the first type. - If a player follows the equilibrium strategy, then she will obtain 1 in each period, and her equilibrium payoff is therefore equal to 1. - If she deviates and play C, she receives 2 in the current period and 0 in all subsequent periods (since according to the equilibrium strategy, they will play C after someone has deviated).
 The deviation payoff is $(1 \delta) \cdot 2$.